Asteroid 99942 Apophis

 Latest Updates

-Apophis will pass closer to Earth than our geostationary satellites.
-Here's what that means for observation.
+Apophis will pass closer to Earth than our geostationary satellites at just 31,600 km.
+Here's what that means for observation, why satellites are safe, and why this is a once-in-7,500-years event.